Entitled Potential Pet Owner Berates Shelter Volunteer After Learning the Cat They Saw a Year Ago Has Already Been Adopted

 The prospective cat owner introduced themself as someone who visited the shelter the previous year.
 They said their friend adopted a short-tailed cat named Mimi.

-They said they wanted to buy a fluffy, black cat named Leo they saw when their friend adopted Mimi.
-They weren't able to adopt Leo at the same time and have been regretting it ever since.
+They said they wanted to adopt a fluffy black cat named Leo that they saw when their friend adopted Mimi.
+They weren't able to adopt Leo at the same time and have regretted it ever since.

-The adopter kept pressing that it was Leo they wanted.
+The adopter kept insisting that it was Leo they wanted.
 They weren't willing to settle for another cat.

-The adopter mentioned that their friend already paid $1,500 for Mimi.
-They should be able to adopt Leo for free.
+The adopter mentioned that their friend had already paid $1,500 for Mimi.
+They believed they should be able to adopt Leo for free.

-The adopter even suggested that the shelter volunteer kept the adoption fees for herself instead of spending it on the animals.
+The adopter even suggested that the shelter volunteer keep the adoption fees for herself instead of spending them on the animals.
 "Get a real job," the entitled adopter said.

 Unimpressed by the conversation, the shelter volunteer ended the chat